-The temporal response of the detectors, and oscilloscope utilised for the timeresolved polarisation measurements do not allow us to investigate the driven spinor precession at higher GHz frequencies.
-The bandwidth of the detection apparatus was limited by ≈ 500 MHz.
-To overcome this constraint, we put to use the experimental apparatus mastered in Ref.
-8 and described in Chapter 3.
-We employ the Hanbury Brown and Twiss(HBT) interferometer coupled with a time-correlated single photon counting technique (TCSPC) to measure the cross-correlation function $(g{H,V}^2)$ of the H and V polarisation components of the cavity emitted light.
-Similarly to the setup used for time-resolved polarisation measurement, we split the condensate emission in the linear polarisation domain with the PBS and then measure the statistics of their polarisation projection photon coincidence with avalanche photodiodes (APD) and TCSPC technique (see Figure 6-7(a)).
-Additionally, by applying the HBT interferometer to one of the polarisation components or the whole condensate PL (by taking off the PBS), we characterise respective intensity auto-correlation functions g_H^2 , g{Total}^2 .
-This experimental approach allows us to investigate the stirring frequencies up to a few GHz while grasping the condensate spin coherence properties [8, 169].
+The temporal response of the detectors and oscilloscope utilised for the time-resolved polarisation measurements do not allow us to investigate the driven spinor precession at higher (GHz) frequencies.
+The bandwidth of the detection apparatus was limited to $\approx 500 \text{MHz}$ .
+To overcome this constraint, we put to use the experimental apparatus described in Chapter 3.
+We employ the Hanbury Brown and Twiss(HBT) interferometer coupled with a time-correlated single photon counting technique (TC-SPC) to measure the cross-correlation function $(g{H,V}^2)$ of the H and V polarisation components of the cavity emitted light.
+Similarly to the setup used for time-resolved polarisation measurement, we split the condensate emission in the linear polarisation domain with the PBS and then measure the statistics of their polarisation projection photon coincidence with avalanche photodiodes (APD) and TCSPC technique (see Figure 6-8(a)).
+Additionally, by applying the HBT interferometer to one of the polarisation components or the whole condensate PL (by taking off the PBS), we characterise respective intensity auto-correlation functions $g_H^2$ , $g{Total}^2$ .
+This experimental approach allows us to investigate the stirring frequencies up to a few GHz, while grasping the condensate spin coherence properties [8, 169].

-For the GHz rotation speed, we increase the ratio of the two excitation laser intensities to be 20% in order to compensate for the exciton decay and the effective smearing of the exciton reservoir[3].
-Interestingly, with linearly polarised excitation at $\Delta f = 1GHz$ and $\Delta l=2$, we do not observe the rotation of the condensate spinor at the driving frequency.
-On the contrary, the spin dynamics resemble the one of the stationary optical trap (see Fig. 6-7(b) - the instant spin flips described in Chapter 4 result in anti-bunching of H-V intensity cross-correlation function at zero time delay [8].
+For the GHz rotation speed, we increase the ratio of the two excitation laser intensities to be 20% in order to compensate for the exciton decay and the effective smearing of the exciton reservoir.
+Interestingly, with linearly polarised excitation at $\Delta f = 1 GHz$ and $\Delta l = 2$ , we do not observe the rotation of the condensate spinor at the driving frequency.
+On the contrary, the spin dynamics resemble the one of the stationary optical trap (see Fig. 6-8(b)) - the instant spin flips described in Chapter 4 result in anti-bunching of H-V intensity cross-correlation function at zero time delay [8].